instamobile/messenger-iOS-chat-swift-firestore/README.md

 Learn how to build your own iOS chat feature with only a few lines of code.
 Clone this iOS chat app source code and get started by following the steps below.
 For more details, check out our detailed technical documentation on the official <a href="https://www.iosapptemplates.com/templates/swift-ios-chat-firebase-realtime">iOS Swift Chat app</a> page.

-<b> This project has now been updated to Swift 5.
-Make sure you run Xcode's Legacy Build System (File -> Workspace Settings).</b>
+<b> If you get a build error in latest Xcode, make sure you run Xcode's Legacy Build System (File -> Workspace Settings).</b>

 <a href="https://www.iosapptemplates.com/templates/swift-ios-chat-firebase-realtime"><img width="270px" src="https://www.iosapptemplates.com/wp-content/uploads/2018/09/swift-ios-chat-app-threads.png" /></a>
 <a href="https://www.iosapptemplates.com/templates/swift-ios-chat-firebase-realtime"><img width="270px" src="https://www.iosapptemplates.com/wp-content/uploads/2018/09/swift-ios-chat-app-room.png" /></a>